How Do I Increase My Game Performance?

 - Texture Quality: The last thing you can try is reducing texture quality.
 Higher textures take up more video card memory.

-If you tried all these things and your game is still performing badly than your next course of action is to upgrade your computer to increase your game performance.
+If you tried all these things and your game is still performing worse, then your next course of action is to upgrade your computer to increase your game performance.

-If you want to run your game server as a Windows service you can do so with FireDaemon Pro and Manage via the web/iPhone/iPad with FireDaemon Fusion.
+If you want to run your game server as a Windows service you can do so with FireDaemon Pro and manage those services via your browser or phone with FireDaemon Fusion.